Hawaii Hike and Explore

 End: Kona International Airport at 12:00 PM (local time)

 This trip begins at the Kona International Airport at 6:00 PM.
-You will ride in a WI van throughout the trip and be returned to the Kona International Airport at 12:00 PM on the last day of the trip.
-If you want help with your air travel arrangements for this trip we recommend that you consult with a travel agency, Travel One, at (800) 247-1311.
-They can help you make the best flight connections at the best prices.
+You will ride in a van driven by WI staff throughout the trip and be returned to the Kona International Airport at 12:00 PM on the last day of the trip.
 Detailed meeting place instructions will be sent to you when you are confirmed for the trip.